small-rose/limit-checked-starter/limit-checked-spring-boot-starter/README.md

 ## limit-checked-spring-boot-starter

-easy to limit your api method  limit visit numbers in a period time  .
+easy to limit your restful api method  limit visit numbers in a period time  .

 this is a starter source code